 $440 for Big Arts members.

-$300 for full-time students, with current ID (this includes ANY university, high school, or middle school student).
+$300 for students, with current ID (this includes ANY university, high school, or middle school student).

 Workshops: All general craft workshops are open enrollment, which means anyone registered for the conference can attend them on a first-come, first-served basis.
 Workshops will focus on craft, skills, and sensibility.
 Curriculum could include writing exercises, open discussions, close readings of writing samples, group work, and anything else the workshop leader comes up with.

 Readings and panels: Presenters will read their own work and/or sit on panels, the latter of which will focus on a variety of topics, including but not limited to: submitting, editing, and publishing; narrative performance; self-publishing; marketing, networking and promoting.

 Evening cocktail hours: Scheduled in BIG ARTS courtyard at 5 p.m. on Thursday, Friday, and Saturday.
 Beer, wine, and hors d'oeuvres provided.
 Nonalcoholic drink options, too.